Security

 Section titled “Logout”POST /v1/auth/logout clears the cookie by setting Max-Age=0.
 The client should discard any cached auth state.

-Mode 1: No API key (development)
+Mode 1: No auth configured (development)

 Access-Control-Allow-Origin: *- No credentials support